Communication Sciences and Disorders

 Applications will be considered upon receipt of supporting documents as outlined above.
 All applicants are strongly encouraged to submit reports of their performance on the Graduate Record Examination (GRE).

 The application deadlines listed here are set by the School of Communication Sciences and Disorders and may be revised at any time.
-Applicants must verify all deadlines and documentation requirements well in advance on the appropriate McGill departmental website; please contact the list at www.mcgill.ca/gps/contact/graduate-program.
+Applicants must verify all deadlines and documentation requirements well in advance on the appropriate McGill academic unit's website; please contact the list at www.mcgill.ca/gps/contact/graduate-program.

 |Fall: Jan.
 15||Fall: Jan.
 15||Fall: Jan.
 15|